satyapavan/ideas/README.md

 ## bulletin-board
 Bulletin Boards created with Slack in mind by using Socket.io and type script

+## memory-tiles
+A memory tiles game implementation using objects/classes

 Planning to create a posting app which can be access across teams and can be used as an alternative to emails